Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Perverse local systems on filtered face sets

-\begin{quote} We define perverse local systems of coefficients, $\cM$, over a filtered face set $\ob{K}$ and the intersection cohomology of $\ob{K}$ with coefficients in $\cM$, for a loose perversity $\ov{p}$.
+\begin{quote} We define perverse local systems of coefficients, $\cM$, over a filtered face set $\ob{K}$ and the intersection cohomology of $\ob{K}$ with coefficients in $\cM$, for a loose perversity $\ov{q}$.
 The blow-up $\tF$ of certain local systems over face sets, $F$, are examples of this situation.
-We detail the particular cases of cochains (over $\Z$) and Sullivan forms (over $\Q$).
-The main result (\thmref{thm:extendable}) gives sufficient conditions on the local systems, $F$ and $G$, for having an isomorphism between the intersection cohomologies of a filtered face set, $\ob{K}$, with coefficients in the blow-up's $\tF$ and~$\tG$. \end{quote}
+We detail the particular case of universal systems, as cochains and Sullivan forms (over $\Q$).
+The main result (\thmref{thm:extendable}) gives sufficient conditions on the local systems, $F$ and $G$, for having an isomorphism between the intersection cohomologies of a filtered face set, $\ob{K}$, with coefficients in the blow-ups $\tF$ and~$\tG$.

 In this section, all cochain complexes are over a commutative ring $R$.
-The particular case $R=\Q$ is explicitly quoted if necessary.
+The particular case $R=\Q$ is explicitly quoted if necessary. \end{quote}

+We introduce the notion of perversity which is the fundamental tool of intersection theory.
+We follow the convention of \cite{MR800845}.